 Adjustable Stroke Length:

-In certain types of air sanders, particularly in reciprocating models, users may have the ability to adjust the stroke length.
+air sanders, particularly in reciprocating models, users may have the ability to adjust the stroke length.
 A longer stroke can result in more aggressive sanding.

 Tool Design and Mechanism: